taylortempleton/VerificationPractice_SimpleCPU/README.md

 The ask: I am looking for feedback.
   1. Do you have any criticism of the verification plan, testbenches or simulations below?
   2. Do you think building a portfolio of increasingly complex testbenches is a reasonable approach to landing an entry level DV engineering role?
   3. Are there any skills, methodologies or architectures my next project could incorporate to demonstrate I am prepared to contribute in an entry-level DV engineer?
-For my next project I am considering focusing on Berkley’s OoO risc-v BOOMcore.
+For my next project I am considering focusing on Berkley’s OoO risc-v BOOM core.

 All input is much appreciated.
 Thank you!